Palo Alto (short story collection)

 Palo Alto is a collection of linked short stories by American actor, writer, and director James Franco.
 The collection was published on October 19, 2010, by Scribner's.
 The stories are about teenagers and their experiments with vices and their struggles with their families.
 The book is named after his hometown of Palo Alto, California, and is dedicated to many of the writers he worked with at Brooklyn College.
 Inspired by some of Franco's own teenage memories, and memories written and submitted by high school students at Palo Alto Senior High School, the stories describe life in Palo Alto as experienced by a series of teenagers who spend most of their time indulging in driving drunk, using drugs and taking part in unplanned acts of violence.
 Each passage is told by a young narrator.

 Adaptations

-The film adaptation of the book stars its author, James Franco, Emma Roberts, Jack Kilmer, Nat Wolff, Zoe Levin, Claudia Levy, Chris Messina, Keegan Allen, Talia Shire, and Don Novello.
+The 2013 film adaptation of the book stars its author, James Franco, alongside Emma Roberts, Jack Kilmer, and Nat Wolff.
 The film is written and directed by Gia Coppola.
-The 2015 film Yosemite, written and directed by Gabrielle Demeestere and starring James Franco, was based on two stories from this book as well.
-The 2015 film Memoria, written and directed by Vladimir de Fontenay and Nina Ljeti and again starring Franco, was based in part on this book and in part on Franco's 2013 book, A California Childhood.
+The 2015 film Yosemite, written and directed by Gabrielle Demeestere and starring Franco, was based on two stories from this book as well.
+The 2015 film Memoria, written and directed by Vladimir de Fontenay and Nina Ljeti and again starring Franco, was based in part on this book and in part on Franco's 2013 book A California Childhood.
 The 2014 film Killing Animals, directed by Javier Bosques, Steven Huffaker, Shirley Kim-Ryu, Sarah Kruchowski, Eben Portnoy, and Andrew Wesman, was based on six of the stories from this book.